dbExpression-team/docs.dbExpression.com/src/pages/runtime-configuration/runtime-configuration.md

 title: Runtime Configuration
 ---

-While dbExpression can operate "out of the box" using default implementations of factories/services, it still *requires* runtime configuration to function.
-At a minimum, it needs a connection string and the runtime version of Microsoft SQL Server.
+dbExpression can operate "out of the box" using default implementations of factories/services.
+The only *required* runtime configuration is a connection string.
+But, you can use runtime configuration to tailor dbExpression to your application's needs.  dbExpression configuration is performed in the startup of your application, typically in ```Startup.cs``` or ```Program.cs```.

-dbExpression configuration is performed in the startup of your application, typically in ```Startup.cs``` or ```Program.cs```.
+> By default, dbExpression uses Microsoft SQL Server version specific services to work with older and newer versions of Microsoft SQL Server.

 An example of the most basic startup configuration in a console application:
 ```csharp